mcordell/fsl_tools/README.md

 fsl_tools
 ======================

-A suite of tools/scripts (primarily python) for more efficient work within the FSL neuroimaging suite
+A suite of python tools/scripts for more efficient work within the FSL neuroimaging suite

 Tools
 ---------------------------